singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 Notice that the command simply requires a name for your collection (it doesn't need to exist, but you need push access and to have [exported your token](https://singularityhub.github.io/sregistry/credentials) to your local machine.

+Finally, it should be pointed out that you can use the Google Builder integration from your command line without having a registry at all.
+[Singularity Registry Client](https://singularityhub.github.io/sregistry-cli/client-google-build) can serve to build and then pull the image on its own.

 <div>
     <a href="/sregistry/plugins"><button class="previous-button btn btn-primary"><i class="fa fa-chevron-left"></i> </button></a>